kevinbdsouza/wordcel/docs/cloudflare-hybrid-setup.md

 # Cloudflare Hybrid Deployment Guide

-Deploy QuillMind on Cloudflare with external Chroma vector store for the best of both worlds.
+Deploy Wordcel on Cloudflare with external Chroma vector store for the best of both worlds.

 ## 🏗️ Architecture